JohannesKahl/be.shell/README.md

 Copy the included config file (for example be.shell.Vertex) as be.shell:

     cp be.shell.Vertex `kde4-config --localprefix`/share/config/be.shell

-Install the provided scripts and submenu files:
+Install the provided scripts:

     mkdir -p ~/.local/share/be.shell
-    cp -R Menu Scripts ~/.local/share/be.shell
-    chmod -R 777 ~/.local/share/be.shell/Scripts/*
+    cp -r Scripts ~/.local/share/be.shell && chmod -R 777 ~/.local/share/be.shell/Scripts/*

+Install the menus:

+     cp -r Menu ~/.local/share/be.shell

-Copy the MainMenu.xml file to your be.shell config directory:
+Copy the MainMenu.xml under your be.shell config dir:

     cp MainMenu.xml `kde4-config --localprefix/share/apps/be.shell

-If you're using Plasma, kill it and start BE::Shell:
+Finally, (re)load be.shell.
+If you're using Plasma on KDE SC4, kill its process and start BE::Shell:

     kquitapp plasma-desktop; sleep 2; be.shell

+While if you're on Plasma5, the command is:

+    kquitapp plasmashell; sleep2; be.shell

 If you're already on BE::Shell, restart it in order to apply the new theme & config: